FAQ on Section 45 Proceedings—The Requesting Party

-Anyone (the requesting party) may request that a section 45 notice be sent, as long as the trademark has been registered for at least three years and the request is accompanied by a $400 filing fee.
+Anyone (the requesting party) may request the issuance of a section 45 notice, as long as the trademark has been registered for at least three years and the request is accompanied by the payment of the prescribed fee.
+The fee for requesting the issuance of a section 45 notice is set out in the Fees for trademarks webpage.
 The requesting party can be an individual or an entity.

 The Registrar will, generally, send a section 45 notice to the registered owner of the trademark identified in the request.
 Upon receipt of the section 45 notice, the registered owner must file evidence showing use of the registered trademark in Canada during the relevant period.